HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/architectural_overview.md

 - The field `type`, specific type of the document, for example: DAM Asset, DAM Collection, com.ibm.workplace.wcm.api.Content, com.ibm.workplace.wcm.api.SiteArea.
 It is a mandatory field.

-- The field `description`, A longer description or preview text, might not be available for all types of documents stored.
+- The `description`field is a longer description or preview text that might not be available for all types of documents stored.

 - The `tags` field, It is common for every type of document and array of strings.